timeweb-cloud/sdk-go/docs/CreateDedicatedServer.md

 ### NewCreateDedicatedServer

-`func NewCreateDedicatedServer(planId float32, presetId float32, paymentPeriod string, name string, ) *CreateDedicatedServer`
+`func NewCreateDedicatedServer(presetId float32, paymentPeriod string, name string, ) *CreateDedicatedServer`

 NewCreateDedicatedServer instantiates a new CreateDedicatedServer object This constructor will assign default values to properties that have it defined,